 Drive along the scenic highway known as the Road to Hana to see the beautiful scenery along the east coast.
 Stop off regularly on the route to see incredible sights, such as the Twin Falls, the Waikani Falls and the Wailua Overlook.
 Navigate hairpin turns and one-lane bridges as you travel through lush rainforests, past exotic Maui beaches and close to cascading waterfalls.

 At the end of this 52-mile highway, visit the charming town of Hana to see historic buildings, visit the largest Hawaiian temple, wander through the Kahanu Gardens or relax on a beach, including the black sand beach in Waiʻānapanapa State Park.
+Towards the end of the beach, there lies a path that leads to an area covered in volcanic rock.
+This place is a natural playground, with plenty of wild-looking rocks to climb and explore.

 Stay in one of the South Maui rentals to be close to the famous Wailea Beach.
 You have easy access to restaurants and shops from this clean beach thanks to the paved walkway.
 Lined with palm trees, the beach is a great place to relax in the sun or you can go swimming in the calm waters.
 See what lies underneath the surface as you go snorkeling or hire some water sports equipment to venture further out.